 "82-1-306.
 Filing of addresses.
 (1) Upon the payment of a $5 fee,

 any a person claiming an interest in minerals

 underlying a tract of land which that is the subject of a trust proceeding under 82-1-302 may file with the clerk and recorder

 of each county wherein the mineral interests lie in which the land is located a notice of his containing the person's address

 and the a legal description of his the person's interest in the minerals. and thereby establish Filing the notice creates a

 rebuttable presumption that such the person owns the interest claimed.

-(2) The clerk and recorder shall forward a copy of the notice to the department of revenue."
+(2) The clerk and recorder shall forward a copy of the notice to the trustee of the trust."